lsst-dm/dmtn-225/index.rst

 **Source**: COmanage records the user's group membership (except in their default group).
 Users are added to groups by group owners, and may be added to groups based on automated rules triggering off of their affiliation data.
-Users are also automatically a member of a default group with the same name as the username.
+Users are also automatically a member of a default group with the same name as the username and the same GID as the user's UID.
+This default group is added by the Science Platform and not recorded in COmanage or LDAP.

 **Storage**: COmanage stores the user's group membership information and provides it in the LDAP server it maintains, as ``hasMember`` attributes in a groups tree.
 The groups of which a user is a member are also stored as ``isMemberOf`` attributes in the person record.
-Group membership information is retrieved from LDAP each time it is needed.
+Group membership information is retrieved from LDAP each time it is needed, with the user's default group added before passing the group information along to other systems.
-However, be aware that the scopes of an authentication token are calculated from the group membership at the time of initial user authentication and are not affected by subsequent changes to the user's group membership until that token expires.
+Be aware that the scopes of an authentication token are calculated from the group membership at the time of initial user authentication and are not affected by subsequent changes to the user's group membership until that token expires.

 **Constraints**: There is no inherent limit in the number of groups a user may be a member of, but be aware that NFS only allows a user to be a member of 16 groups, one of which is the user's default group.
 Group memberships above 16 may be ignored by the NFS server.